IVIG Demonstration - IVIG

 Beneficiary Eligibility for Demonstration Participation

-Applications for participation in the IVIG Demonstration will continue to be accepted on a rolling basis until Medicare reaches or projects it will reach the statutory limit on funding ($45 million including all costs for services, implementation and evaluation of the demonstration) and/or enrollment.
-The demonstration is scheduled to end December 31, 2020 (the last day to apply for coverage under this demonstration is November 15, 2020).
+Applications for participation in the IVIG Demonstration will continue to be accepted on a rolling basis until Medicare reaches or projects it will reach the statutory limit on funding ($45 million including all costs for services, implementation and evaluation of the demonstration) and/or enrollment of no more than 6,500 enrollees.
+The demonstration is scheduled to end December 31, 2023 (the last day to apply for coverage under this demonstration is November 15, 2023).